Master of Arts in Global and International Studies

 Interagency Studies Concentration

-The Interagency concentration of the Master’s degree program in Global and International Studies is a one-year program designed exclusively for military personnel pursuing their Intermediate Level Education (ILE) program at the Command and General Staff College (CGSC) at Ft.
+The Interagency Studies concentration of the Master’s degree program in Global and International Studies is a one-year program designed exclusively for military personnel pursuing their Intermediate Level Education (ILE) program at the Command and General Staff College (CGSC) at Ft.
 Leavenworth.

 The objective of the Interagency Studies Program (ISP), is to prepare military officers for working in interagency environments by expanding their abilities to conceptualize and address issues beyond their military training.
 The program offers coursework from multiple disciplines with an array of theoretical frameworks.